khaors/geocompr/main.md

-Finally, the newly created geometries could replace the old ones with the `st_set_geometry()` function:
+Finally, the newly created geometries can replace the old ones with the `st_set_geometry()` function:

 ```r